"You know, it seems to me like you're just making it up as we go along!"

-Fridge Logic: Charlie has been persuaded by Desmond that the vision of Claire getting on the helicopter and leaving the island will come true only if everything else goes according to that vision (= Charlie drowns).
+- Fridge Logic: Charlie has been persuaded by Desmond that the vision of Claire getting on the helicopter and leaving the island will come true only if everything else goes according to that vision (= Charlie drowns).
 A bit forced, but they did try to explain it.

-A Seeing at the base was clearly air-tight (seeing as there was a big open pool in the floor) the room shouldn't have flooded.
+- Seeing as the base was clearly air-tight (seeing as there was a big open pool in the floor) the room shouldn't have flooded.
 No, seriously, it would be physically impossible.
 The room, being airtight, would only fill up to the top of the porthole.
 The air in the room must exit for the water to enter, once the porthole was sealed, the water wouldn't fill in anymore.
 Charlie could calmly take a deep breath and swim out.

-Plus, there's the fact that if the room did fill up with water with Charlie still in there, he is skinny enough to easily fit through a porthole that has recently been blown open wide by a grenade.
+- Plus, there's the fact that if the room did fill up with water with Charlie still in there, he is skinny enough to easily fit through a porthole that has recently been blown open wide by a grenade.
 I mean, come on!